rebekahheacock/game-project-scope-study/study.md

 ### What creative spin will you add to your project.
 I've been looking at mobile game apps for design inspiration (particularly those designed by [Dots.co](https://www.dots.co/).
 Tic-Tac-Toe is a pretty simple game at its core, and I'd like to keep the design fairly streamlined/minimalist to match.

+I plan to design from a mobile-first perspective (which should be fairly easy, since we're using Bootstrap).
+I made the mobile wireframes first, and then built the larger screen wireframes based on those.

 In terms of functionality, I'm considering offering two or three color scheme options and letting players choose one (and maybe storing this in their localStorage so it persists across sessions).